 - Create your tileset using Tippecanoe's zoom level options.
 For example, to set the minimum zoom to 2 and maximum zoom to 7, the command would look something like this:

 tippecanoe -o geography_regions.mbtiles -Z 2 -z 7 Documents/geography_regions.geojson

-For more details on installing and using Tippecanoe to transform your data, read the Manage large data files for Mapbox Studio with Tippecanoe guide.
+For more details on installing and using Tippecanoe to transform your data, see the Tippecanoe documentation.